Nonprofit-Open-Data-Collective/r-crash-course/about.md

 The R workshop and [research presentations](https://nonprofit-open-data-collective.github.io/r-crash-course/talks/) by varioud ARNOVA members are archived at this site for posterity.

-Special thanks to [Jamison Crawford](https://github.com/jamisoncrawford) for putting together an [excellent YouTube channel](https://www.youtube.com/channel/UC7qXkCiERSNtT_1IHt_88kQ/featured) with lots of great R resources.
+Special thanks to [Jamison Crawford](https://github.com/jamisoncrawford) for putting together an [excellent YouTube channel](https://www.youtube.com/channel/UC7qXkCiERSNtT_1IHt_88kQ/featured) with lots of great R resources for beginners.